Stellantis Trnava Plant: History

-In March 2015 Slovak media revealed that in Trnava will be produced a new Citroën model with a code name B618, which will be a small SUV in a segment B similar to model C3-XR.
-French headquarter confirmed this news in April 2015 with total investment of 300 mil. €.
-On March 15, 2016 was the model revealed in the factory.
+In March 2015 Slovak media revealed that the Trnava plant will produce a new Citroën model with code name B618, a small SUV in the B segment similar to the C3-XR model.
+The French headquarters confirmed this news in April 2015 with a total investment of 300 mil. euros.
+On 15 March 2016 the model was revealed on site.
 The car turned out to be the Citroën C3 III.

 Since 2019, the plant is the main manufacturer of the Peugeot 208 II.
 It is also the only manufacturer of the electric version of this model, the Peugeot e-208.